RadetzkyLi/3P-MSPointNet/ReadMe.md

 ### Usage

 All the described data pre-processing, models and post-processing are implemented with Python programming language using PyTorch for deep learning models.
-Reproduced works lie in author's another project [TrajYOLO-SSD](https://github.com/RadetzkyLi/TrajYOLO-SSD)  , in which ```/reproduce/ClassicCls.py```,``` /reproduce/DeepCls.py```, ```/reproduce/ClassicSeg.py```are implementations of two-stages methods using classic classifiers, two-stage methods using deep learning algorithms and one-stage methods using classic classifiers.
+Reproduced works lie in author's another project [TrajYOLO-SSD](https://github.com/RadetzkyLi/TrajYOLO-SSD)  , in which ```/reproduce/ClassicCls.py```,``` /reproduce/DeepCls.py```, ```/reproduce/ClassicSeg.py```are implementations of two-stages methods using classic classifiers, two-stage methods using deep learning algorithms and one-stage methods using classic classifiers, respectively.

 There are the following 4 folders: